If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 Vessi Everyday Shoes have similar longevity compared to other shoes of decent quality.

-They come with a one-year warranty on factory defects, and they should last more than a year without heavy wear and tear.
+They come with a one-year warranty on factory defects and should last more than a year without heavy wear and tear.

-How to Take Care of and Clean Vessi Shoes
+How to Take Care of and Clean Vessi Sneakers

 The Vessi Everyday Sneaker is not machine-washable.
 Instead, Vessi recommends using a mild detergent with a scrub brush and rinsing them under warm water.

 The same goes for the Everyday Slip-Ons and the Cityscape Sneakers.
-The Vessi Weekend shoes collection can go in the washing machine on the cold setting, and all styles should air dry.
+The Vessi Weekend Sneaker collection can go in the washing machine on cold, and all styles should air dry.

 Vessi Return & Exchange Policy